usdot-its-jpo-data-portal/sandbox/README.md

 CV Pilot data are located in the `usdot-its-cvpilot-public-data` s3 bucket.
 Test CV Pilot data are located in the `test-usdot-its-cvpilot-public-data` s3 bucket.

+**Caution:** The sandbox data does not contain the full dataset for each data type as some records were retracted to preserve privacy.
+The data also have not been checked for completeness and duplication.
+Please account for these factors when you use these data in your research and analyses.

 #### Wyoming

 Wyoming (WYDOT) currently provides sanitized BSM and TIM data to the public through ITS DataHub.